GetmeUK/FSM/README.md

 unzip jasmine-standalone-2.0.3.zip
 ```

 Then open `FSM/SpecRunner.html` in a browser to run the tests.

+Alternatively you can use the `grunt jasmine` to run the tests from the command line.

 ## Documentation
 Full documentation is available at http://getcontenttools.com/api/fsm